rodsveiga/growth_rate/README.md

 - `--location`: Brazil, US, World.
 - `--state_or_city`: state, city (option available to Brazil).
-- `--slice`: set `True` to calculate for one specific location `--slice_name` (name for countries and states and IBGE code for Brazilian cities).
+- `--slice`: set True to calculate for one specific location `--slice_name` (IBGE code for cities).
 - `--not_last_date`: set `True` to check the result for an specific date (not the last one available) given by `--date`.
 - `--output_name`: change the output file name.
 Default: output.csv
-- `--show_plot`: set True to show plots of growth rate, growth acceleration, growth acceleration rate and number of acculated cases.
+- `--show_plot`: set True to show plots of growth rate, acceleration,acceleration rate and number of acculated cases.
+- `--save_figdata`: set True save plot data in `results/figures`.

 Examples:
 - `python growth.py --location Brazil --state_or_city state`